 - Take care of your dental health, poor dental health is linked to premature labor.

 - Keep yourself hydrated by drinking lots of water.

 - Avoid alcohol, caffeine, smoking, and drugs.
 This is obvious.

 - Long distance car trips and even flights.

 What Foods You Need to Include in Your Diet

 It’s important to eat healthy foods throughout pregnancy and especially during the third trimester when you are so close to giving birth.
 Here’s a list of foods and vitamins that are vital to have during the third trimester of pregnancy:

 With your body changing rapidly, you need enough protein to get you through these changes.
 Including more proteins can also decrease the chances of diabetes.
-Here’s some foods that are rich in protein: fish, meat, beans, dairy products and eggs.
+Here are some foods that are rich in protein: fish, meat, beans, dairy products, and eggs.

 Iron rich foods are extremely important to consume during pregnancy especially the final stages.
 This is because pregnant women tend to lose iron during pregnancy.
-Lack of iron causes anemia, which leads to dizziness, feeling weak and fatigue.
+Lack of iron causes anemia, which leads to dizziness, feeling weak and fatigued.
 Your unborn baby also requires iron for their development.
-Here’s some foods that are rich sources of iron: red meats such as steak and lamb, green leafy vegetables such as spinach, lettuce, kale, broccoli etc. Some other sources of iron are: seeds, beans, dates and poultry.
+Here are some foods that are rich sources of iron: red meats such as steak and lamb, green leafy vegetables such as spinach, lettuce, kale, broccoli etc. Some other sources of iron are seeds, beans, dates, and poultry.